 In August 2011 the council voted to award Key Construction a no-bid contract to build the parking garage that is part of the Ambassador Hotel project, now known as Block One.
 The no-bid cost of the garage was to be $6 million, according to a letter of intent.
 Later the city decided to place the contract for competitive bid.
 Key Construction won the bidding, but for a price $1.3 million less.

 The no-bid contract for the garage was just one of many subsidies and grants given to Key Construction and Dave Burk as part of the Ambassador Hotel project.
 In Wichita city elections, individuals may contribute up to $500 to candidates, once during the primary election and again during the general election.
-As you can see in this table complied from Wichita City Council campaign finance reports, spouses often contribute as well.
+As you can see in this table compiled from Wichita City Council campaign finance reports, spouses often contribute as well.
 So it’s not uncommon to see the David and DJ Burk family contribute $2,000 to a candidate for their primary and general election campaigns.
 That’s a significant sum for a city council district election campaign cycle.
 Click here for a compilation of campaign contributions made by those associated with the Ambassador Hotel project.

 Council Member Jeff Longwell (district 5, west and northwest Wichita), in his second term as council member, led the pack in accepting campaign contributions from parties associated with the Ambassador Hotel project.
 For his most recent election, he received $4,000 from parties associated with Key Construction, and $2,000 from David Burk and his wife.
 Total from parties associated with the Ambassador Hotel project: $6,000.
 When Longwell ran for Sedgwick County Commission this summer, these parties donated generously to that campaign, too.